core-wg/oscore-edhoc/draft-ietf-core-oscore-edhoc.md

 This document details this use of the EDHOC protocol, and specifies a number of additional and optional mechanisms.
 These especially include an optimization approach that combines the EDHOC execution with the first OSCORE transaction (see {{edhoc-in-oscore}}).
 This allows for a minimum number of round trips necessary to setup the OSCORE Security Context and complete an OSCORE transaction, e.g., when an IoT device gets configured in a network for the first time.

-This optimization is desirable, since the number of protocol round trips impacts on the minimum number of flights, which in turn can have a substantial impact on the latency of conveying the first OSCORE request, when using certain radio technologies.
+This optimization is desirable, since the number of protocol round trips influences the minimum number of flights, which in turn can have a substantial impact on the latency of conveying the first OSCORE request, when using certain radio technologies.

 Without this optimization, it is not possible, not even in theory, to achieve the minimum number of flights.
 This optimization makes it possible also in practice, since the last message of the EDHOC protocol can be made relatively small (see {{Section 1.2 of I-D.ietf-lake-edhoc}}), thus allowing additional OSCORE-protected CoAP data within target MTU sizes.